Kristeen Irigoyen-Hernandez aka Lady2Soothe Follow @OurVoicesEcho

 James W. Baker, author of Thanksgiving: The Biography of an American Holiday, points to Alexander Young, author of an 1841 book about the Pilgrims, which referenced Winslow’s letter mentioning the harvest feast.
 Young added a footnote describing the event as “the first Thanksgiving,” and this idea apparently resonated with Americans.
 Today, the image of the Pilgrims in their buckled hats sitting down at the table to a sumptuous dinner with their Native American friends is a tradition imprinted in our minds

+The North American Indian population declined from an estimated 12 million in 1500 to barely 237,000 in 1900 represents a ”vast genocide . . . , the most sustained on record.”
 To date over 400 Pleistocene archeological sites in the western hemisphere older than 11,000 years old have been unearthed.
-Indigenous 1st Nation people been here over 60,000 years, likely over 100,000 years, and there is a great deal of evidence to support it.
-So:
+Indigenous 1st Nation people have been here over 60,000 years, likely over 100,000 years, and there is a great deal of evidence to support it.

 IN CONCLUSION: If you’re going to be thankful for something this Thanksgiving Day be thankful Indigenous 1st Nations people only want equality and not White Genocide.